geosolutions-it/ckanext-dcatapit/README.md

 This extension provides plugins that allow CKAN to expose and consume metadata from other catalogs using RDF documents serialized according to the [Italian DCAT Application Profile](http://www.dati.gov.it/content/dcat-ap_it_v10).
 The Data Catalog Vocabulary (DCAT) is "an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web".

+Also, if enabled, this extension improves dataset form look'n'feel.
+See [Dataset form](#dataset-form)

 ## Requirements

 The ckanext-dcatapit extension has been developed for CKAN 2.4 or later and is based on the [ckanext-dcat plugin](https://github.com/ckan/ckanext-dcat).